ErpNetDocs/tech/advanced/custom-attributes/index.md

 Custom attributes, also known as custom properties, allow you to extend the data model with **user-defined attributes**.

-Custom attributes store values in the database, expanding the system tables.
+They store values in the database, expanding the system tables.

 ![User data attributes](user-data-attributes.png)